Renew Expired Library Card Online

 Acceptable proof of a current address: a printed personal check showing the current address, a utility bill or postcard with a recent (within last 30 days) postmark received at the address shown on the application.

 The Library does not charge overdue fines for circulating materials borrowed by patrons aged 60 and over, or those who are totally and permanently disabled.
-To qualify for a disabled card, the patron must present a permanent Golden Buckeye card issued by the Ohio Department of Aging at the time of application.
+To qualify, the patron must present a permanent Golden Buckeye card issued by the Ohio Department of Aging at the time of application.

 Homebound persons in Cuyahoga County who wish to obtain a library card and to use the Library’s services should call 216-623-7005.